epomatti/az-data-services/README.md

-# Azure - Data services
+# Azure - Data Services

 In this demo a solution named Databoss will be used to connect and apply Azure data services.